 Only the SLT associated with the essential portion of the Service lists the Service.
-The SLT.Service element associated with the essential portion of the Service has OtherBsid element which has the value of @type attribute equal to 2.
-The S-TSID is delivered in the bonded-PLP only and it describes LCT channels and ROUTE sessions for all the components of the Service.
+The SLT.Service element associated with the essential portion of the Service has otherBsid element which has the value of @type attribute equal to 2.
+The S-TSID is delivered in the bonded-PLP only and the S-TSID describes LCT channels and ROUTE sessions for all the components of the Service.